 Various push notifications are sent to traders, some of which a broker might need to send as a regulatory requirement.
 All transactions entered into are recorded, and emails, as well as text messages, are sent to the client daily.
 Margin calls on leveraged trades are important notifications from a regulatory as well as risk point of view.

-Other notifications like those for fund transfers between the trading account and a client’s banking account as well as contract notes for trades, etc. are also a regular feature.
-These need to be customized as per the requirements laid down by the country-specific capital market regulator and in the preferred language for the clients.
+Other notifications like those for fund transfers between the trading account and a client’s banking account as well as contract notes for trades, etc., are also a regular feature.
+These need to be customised as per the requirements laid down by the country-specific capital market regulator and in the preferred language for the clients.

 These are calendars representing various events like financial results, corporate actions like cash dividends, stock splits, and stock dividends or bonus ex-dates, macro-economic data releases like inflation data, PMI data, employment data, GDP numbers, etc. as well as other events that may affect the capital markets and specific asset prices.
 This information is highly local and differs from one country to another.